Extensions-lab/shipper-tms-help/driver.md

 Vehicle Assignment:

 - **Default Vehicle No.** : Vehicle number the driver typically operates in TMS.
-This field can be filled in so that when a driver is selected in the Delivery Order, the vehicle is automatically selected.
+This field can be filled in so that when a driver is selected in the Transport Order, the vehicle is automatically selected.
 - **Default Vehicle Name** : Name or label for the driver's main vehicle resource (auto-populated)

 Contact Information: